astronomer/docs/astro/first-DAG-github-actions.md

 2. **Unpause** the **S3** DAG and click **Run**.

 Congratulations!
-You deployed a DAG to your Astro Workspace using GitHub Actions!
+You deployed and ran a DAG to your Astro Deployment using GitHub Actions!

 ## Next Steps